codeforamerica/honeycrisp-gem/README.md

 We are not currently seeking contributions from the public.

-If you have any thoughts or questions about the project, get in touch at <a href="mailto:styleguide@codeforamerica.org">styleguide@codeforamerica.org</a>.
+If you have any thoughts or questions about the project, get in touch at <a href="mailto:styleguide@codeforamerica.org">styleguide@codeforamerica.org</a> or the `#cfa-design-toolkit` channel in the Code for America Slack.

 ## Installation